-All information included in this material has been sourced by Stewart Investors and is displayed as at 31 December 2023 unless otherwise specified and to the best of our knowledge is an accurate reflection as at this date.
+All information included in this material has been sourced by Stewart Investors and is displayed as of 31 December 2024 unless otherwise specified and to the best of our knowledge is an accurate reflection as at this date.

 For a full description of the terms of investment and the risks please see the Prospectus and Key Investor Information Document.